Xuan Wu Shan Nine Emperor Gods Festival 2017

 After that, the temple contingent leaves the venue.
 Before each of them exits the venue, the whip is cracked (9 times for the sedan chair) and the lion dancers part to make way for them.

-The sedan chair, the spirit mediums and other key members of the ritual ride to the seashore in a lorry, while the rest of the participants take a bus.
+The sedan chair, the spirit mediums and other key members of the receiving ceremony ride to the seashore in a lorry, while the rest of the participants take a bus.

 Inviting the Nine Emperor Gods《请神》